 Bikes have spokes because their wheels need to be lightweight, have a considerable amount of strength, and need to distribute your weight evenly throughout the wheel.
-Less cost is also a great byproduct of this design style.
+Keeping the cost of your bicycle wheel is also a great byproduct of this design style.

 Let’s dig in a little more into each of those reasons, and why they stand out as the solution to the question!